THE HIGHEST LAW OF GOD

-Since, then, you have been raised with Christ, set your hearts on things above, where Christ is, seated at the right hand of God.
-Set your minds on things above, not on earthly things.
-(Colossians 3:1,2)
+If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.
+Set your mind on things above, not on things on the earth.
+(Colossians 3:1,2—NKJV)

 Then, of the highest importance, we see the Lamb.
 He has been slain.
-He alone is able to break the seals and open the scroll that tells of the events attending the establishing on the earth of the Kingdom of God and of Christ.
+He alone is able to break the seals and open the scroll that tells of the events attending the establishment on earth of the Kingdom of God and of Christ.

 Continual, ever increasing fellowship with God and Christ keeps us righteous before God more fully than any other law could possibly do.
 It is the highest law of God.